How does Netflix find and produce new content?

 How Much Will Netflix Pay for a Script?

 If a writer has a proven track record of commercially successful films, they are more likely to get paid well up front for the script, or even just an idea or treatment.
-However, relatively new writer may also do well if they present and pitch a script that stands out as exceptional.
+However, a relatively new writer may also do exceptionally well if they present and pitch a script that stands out as truly exceptional.
+Whatever your status in the industry, having an agent or lawyer representing you is going to increase both your likelihood of selling a script and the total compensation by the end of it all.

 What Agents Work with Netflix?